-One of Galileo's discoveries was the telescope, which he used to prove that the earth was not the centre of the universe.
+Some of his discoveries were the telescope, which he used to prove that the earth was not the centre of the universe.
 He discovered that the earth and other planets in our solar system travel around the sun.
 This was a new idea and different to what had been previously believed.
 Galileo also invented the thermometer and made some important discoveries about gravity.

 At age twenty, Galileo noticed a lamp swinging overhead while he was in a cathedral.
 Curious to find out how long it took the lamp to swing back and forth, he used his pulse to time large and small swings.
 Galileo discovered something that no one else had ever realized: the period of each swing was exactly the same.
 (The period is the time in which a pendulum takes to return to the position it was in at the beginning.)

 Galileo also noticed that the period of the pendulum is not dependent on the material from which it is made or on its weight.
 The pendulum's period is influenced by its length alone.
 The longer the pendulum string, the longer its period.

-What did Galileo discover about the universe?
-How did Galileo become interested in pendulums?
+Why did Galileo become interested in pendulums?